Layerpath/layerpath-docs/docs/settings/settings.md

 ## Troubleshooting & Support

 - **Help Center**: Access documentation and FAQs.
-- **Contact Support**: Reach out to the LayerPath support team for assistance.
+- **Contact Support**: Reach out to the Layerpath support team for assistance.
 - **Troubleshooting**: See the [Troubleshooting](./troubleshooting) page for common issues.

 ---

-Configure your workspace in Settings to get the most out of LayerPath!
+Configure your workspace in Settings to get the most out of Layerpath!